wp-plugins/block-disposable-email-addresses/readme.txt

 Sure.
 Have a look at http://www.block-disposable-email.com/usage.php.
 There are several documents for the json, txt and php-serialized api.

 == Changelog ==

+= 0.5 =
+* Added a huge warning message in case no api key has been inserted after activation.
+Should make clear that the plugin does not work without the free registration.

 = 0.4 =
 * Changed host for status messages from www. to status.block-disposable-email.com